Assessment and Accreditation

 Accreditation is an important topic for aspiring professionals.
 Attending a university that has received proper accreditation ensures that your curriculum has met the rigorous standards and high expectations set forth by well-respected higher education authorities.
 Many agree that accreditation standards are the foundation of the profession and they are the driving force that raises the bar for excellence and professionalism in America’s schools, agencies and businesses.
 The University of Idaho College of Education, Health and Human Sciences has programs accredited through significant organizations including:

-Since 1954, the University of Idaho has been accredited by NCATE, and is the oldest nationally accredited teacher education program in Idaho.
+Transitioning from The National Council for Accreditation of Teacher Education (NCATE) to CAEP, the University of Idaho continues to provide candidates with high quality programs derived from National and State standards.
 Content area endorsements are reviewed in conjunction with and approved through the Idaho State Board of Education – Professional Standards Commission.

-NCATE accreditation provides assurance that the educator preparation program meets or exceeds rigorous national standards and that candidates receive comprehensive preparation as high-quality P-12 teachers and administrators.
-NCATE’s performance-based system of accreditation fosters competent classroom teachers and other educators who work to improve the education of all P-12 students.
-NCATE is currently transitioning to CAEP.
+CAEP accreditation provides assurance that the educator preparation program meets or exceeds rigorous national standards and that candidates receive comprehensive preparation as high-quality P-12 teachers and administrators.
+CAEP advances equity and excellence in educator preparation through evidence-based accreditation that assures quality and supports continuous improvement to strengthen P-12 student learning.

 CACREP accredits master’s and doctoral degree programs in counseling and its specialties that are offered by colleges and universities in the United States and throughout the world.